 Best Known For

-Fergie is the lead singer of The Black Eyed Peas.
-Her solo album The Dutchess was also a hit.
+Fergie is the lead singer of the Black Eyed Peas.
+Her debut solo album, The Dutchess (2006), was also a hit.
 Her eclectic work ranges from ballads to dance tracks.

 Think you know about Biography?